woodser/monero-ts/README.md

 ## Using this library in your project

-The following dependencies must be set up before running this project.
+The following dependencies must be set up to use this library in your project.

 1. Set up Boost
     1. Download and extract the boost 1.72.0 source code zip from https://www.boost.org/users/download/ to ./external/boost-sdk/.